As the year draws to a close, it’s time for writers to do some self-examination.

 Whatever is it, name the thing that you did last year as a writer that you need to quit, right now.
 Name it and swear that you’re going to put a dollar in the Mistake Jar every time you do it next year.

-6. What was the best advice you received about writing in 2018?
+6. What was the best advice you received about writing this year?

 Maybe you read a book, or heard a quote, and it’s really stuck with you this year.
 If so, make sure to trumpet it on social media and post it above your workspace.